-Many people will look at rising interest rates and decide to rush into buying a home.
-I don’t think anyone should ever do that.
-Yes, lower interest rates result in lower mortgage payments.
+Many people will look at rising interest rates and rush into buying a home.
+I don’t think anyone should do that.
+Yes, lower interest rates mean lower mortgage payments.
 But if you rush into buying a home, you might end up in financial trouble.

 Interest rates may not increase for years to come.
-Back in 2013, when I bought a home, everyone said that interest rates would go up significantly in the coming years.
-But here we are in 2017 with near record-low interest rates again.
+In 2013, when I bought a home, everyone said interest rates would go up significantly in the coming years.
+But here we are in 2017 with near record-low rates again.